googleapis/google-cloud-dotnet/apis/Google.Cloud.PubSub.V1/docs/index.md

 and can be used to add the customized `SubscriberClient` singleton instance as shown below:

 {{sample:SubscriberClient.AddCustomizedSubscriberClient}}

+A similar overload of the `AddSubscriberClient` method takes `Action<IServiceProvider, SubscriberClientBuilder>` as a parameter and can be used to add the customized `SubscriberClient` singleton instance based on other information provided by the DI container, as shown below:

+{{sample:SubscriberClient.AddCustomizedSubscriberClientWithProvider}}

 Registering the `SubscriberClient` doesn't automatically start the client.
 It needs to be started explicitly by calling the `StartAsync` method.
 The `SubscriberClient` is a long-running client and so it may be useful to use